marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

 The opposite is outside in strategy.

 ## Mocks / Spies
-Mocks are pre-programmed with expectations which form a specification of the calls they are expected to receive.
-The are used to verify, that specific method-calls (with possibly specific arguments) are executed.
+Mocks and Spies are used to verify, that specific method-calls (with possibly specific arguments) are executed.
+Mocks are pre-programmed with their expectation, while Spies record their call and can be inspected later.

 ## Outside In Strategy
 When deciding where to start with a system, one can choose to begin with the overall functionality.